mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/workspaces/applications/catalog-applications/custom-applications/deploy-custom-app/index.md

 Go to the Kommander UI to deploy your custom applications:

-1. Select **Workspace** > **Project**
+1. Select **Workspace** > **Workspace**

-1. Select your project from the list.
+1. Select your workspace from the list.

 1. Select **Applications** on the top navigation bar to browse the available applications from your configured repositories.

 1. Select your desired application.

 1. Select the version you'd like to deploy from the version drop-down, and then select Deploy.
-The `Deploy Project Custom Application` page is displayed.
+The `Deploy Workspace Custom Application` page is displayed.

 1. (Optional) If you want to override the default configuration values, copy your values content into the text editor under **Configure Service** or just upload your yaml file that contains the values: